 7. Understanding the impact of change and uncertainty

-Deliberate on what would be the qualitative and quantitative impact of the changes on revenue, assets, business share, value creation, and competitive advantage.
+Lastly, one needs to deliberate on what would be the qualitative and quantitative impact of the changes on revenue, assets, business share, value creation, and competitive advantage.
 To what extent did prior changes to strategy, competition, and other factors contribute to this.

 Mok and Saha, 2017, Strategic risk management in banking, Inside magazine.